cosmology-api/cosmology.api/docs/dev/wrapping.rst

         Ode0: float

 Now let's wrap this library.
-First, we need to create a wrapping of the library so that it implements the :class:`cosmology.api.CosmologyNamespace` interface.
+First, we need to create a wrapping of the top-level namespace so that it implements the :class:`cosmology.api.CosmologyNamespace` interface.
+This will also require creating a namespace for the constants.

 .. code-block:: python